-

 Common rights employed to create a right to use real estate are lease (chinshaku-ken) and superficies (chijo-ken).
 Easement (chieki-ken) is typically used for securing an access to the land held by a third party, utilizing water or installing certain structures (e.g., power transmission wires).

 In order to create security interests over real estate in financing transactions, mortgage (teitou-ken) or transfer by way of security (jyoto-tampo-ken) are normally used.
-It is also possible to use a pledge (shichi-ken) for creating security interests over real estate, although it is not commonly used, as in doing so, the pledger must take possession of the real estate, which is not practical in most cases.
+It is also possible to use a pledge (shichi-ken) for creating a security interest over real estate, although it is not commonly used, as in doing so, the pledgee must take possession of the real estate, which is not practical in most cases.
 A statutory lien (sakidori-tokken) and retention rights (ryuchi-ken) may be created over real estate by operation of law in certain situations.

 Typical burdens attached over real estate are seizure (sashiosae), provisional attachment (kari-sashiosae) and preservative attachment (hozen-sashiosae).
 These burdens are ultimately for the purpose of compulsory sale of real estate and attached by court order upon a creditor’s application for them or, if the debt is relevant to tax payment, by the competent tax authorities.